Rounding up Indian ingredients in New York City has been my biggest challenge yet.

 Subzi Mandi, 72-30 37th Avenue, Queens, NY, 718-457-1848 (map); Indian Spicy and Grocery, 135 East 28th Street, New York, NY, 212-213-8499 (map); Foods of India, 121 Lexington Ave, New York, NY, 212-683-4419 (map).

 Chana dal: These split baby chickpeas are a yellow lentil.
 They are used in soups, salads and rice dishes; it's one of the most popular dals in India.
-The most common use is cooking it soft for a yellow, soupy dal, such as this one.
+The most common use is cooking it soft for a yellow, soupy dal.
 In South India it is also used as a spice.
 At Meghna, $5 gets you 4 lbs.
 Dual Specialty Store charges $4.50 for 2 lbs.

 Toor dal: Toor dal is a split pigeon pea that is dark yellow and somewhat like Chana dal.
 They come either dry or oily.
 Apna and Foods of India sell them both ways.
 At Apna, 2 lbs of either kind cost $3.49; a 7 lb bag of dry cost $11.99.
 Foods of India charges $4.99 for 2 lbs.

 Kabuli Channa: These are also known as chickpeas, Desi chickpeas, or garbanzo beans.
 Besides being used to make flour (besan), they are also used in classic dishes such as chana masala.
 Subzi Mandi sells them for $1.99 per 2lb bag.
 Next door at Apna they were $2.49.
 At Kalustyan's they are $3.99/lb roasted.
 Sahadi's also sells them as a snack, roasted and salted, lightly salted or unsalted for $1.95/lb.